Choosing the Right Metal for Sheet Metal Fabrication

 Carbon Steel

 Carbon steels, classified by their carbon content and additional alloying elements, offer a broad spectrum of mechanical properties.
-Cold rolled steel (CRS) is a refined type of steel that undergoes further processing after hot rolling to achieve a smooth finish and greater dimensional accuracy.
+Cold-rolled steel (CRS) is a refined type of steel that undergoes further processing after hot rolling to achieve a smooth finish and greater dimensional accuracy.
+On the other hand, hot-rolled steel is cost-effective and easy to form, making it suitable for applications in construction, automotive chassis, and railroad tracks.

 Steel S235 (1.0038)